Advice and guidance on the health needs of migrant patients for healthcare practitioners.

 - are known to have sex with men and disclose that they have changed sexual partner or disclose high risk sexual practices

-- request screening for a sexually transmitted infection
+- request screening for an STI

 Who can test?